Hamer v. Sidway

 Hamer v.
 Sidway, 124 N.Y.
 538, 27 N.E.
 256 (N.Y.
-1891), was a noted decision by the New York Court of Appeals (the highest court in the state), New York, United States.
+1891), was a noted decision by the New York Court of Appeals, the highest court in the U.S. state of New York.
 It is an important case in American contract law by establishing that forbearance of legal rights (voluntarily abstaining from one's legal rights) on promises of future benefit made by other parties can constitute valid consideration (the element of exchange generally needed to establish a contract's enforceability in common law systems), and, in addition, unilateral contracts (those that benefit only one party) were valid under New York law.